 by Mike Ratliff

-Until I come, devote yourself to the public reading of scripture, to exhortation, to teaching. (a personal translation of 1 Timothy 4:13 from the NA27 Greek text)
+13 Until I come, devote yourself to the public reading of scripture, to exhortation, to teaching.
+Timothy 4:13 (translated from the NA28 Greek text)

 One of those things all Christians, and especially Christian leaders, should be about is obeying Paul’s command in 1 Timothy 4:13.
-We looked at the level of that devotion in The Fruit of Devotion.
-Now let us look within that command at what Paul means by “exhortation.”
+Let us look within that command at what Paul means by “exhortation.”
 As is the case with so many other words, our English word, “exhortation” does not quite carry the same depth of meaning as does its Koine Greek equivalent.
-In this post we will look at both the Greek noun is translated as Exhortation, παράκλησις or paraklēsis as well as παρακαλέω or parakaleō, which is often translated as “beseech.”
+In this post we will look at both the Greek noun is translated as Exhortation, παράκλησις (paraklēsis) as well as παρακαλέω (parakaleō), which is often translated as “beseech.”
 Why do this?
 Much of what passes for preaching and teaching in the visible church these days in neither of these things, as we shall see.
 Consider this a call to repent to those Christian leaders who have compromised their ministries in order to become less controversial or to be more man pleasing as well as a time for you to learn how to discern that what you are hearing from your Church leaders is from God or not.

-Similar to παράκλησις is παρακαλέω or parakaleō.
-It is a compound word comprised of παρά or para, “beside,” and καλέω or kaleō, “to call.”
+Similar to παράκλησις is παρακαλέω (parakaleō).
+It is a compound word comprised of παρά (para), “beside,” and καλέω (kaleō), “to call.”
 Combining these together we have “to call alongside.”
 It is translated in various Bible translations in various places as “comfort (23 times),” “beseech (43 times),” and “exhort” (21 times).
 One of my favorite renderings of this word is found in Romans 12:1.

-Παρακαλῶ οὖν ὑμᾶς, ἀδελφοί, διὰ τῶν οἰκτιρμῶν τοῦ θεοῦ παραστῆσαι τὰ σώματα ὑμῶν θυσίαν ζῶσαν ἁγίαν εὐάρεστον τῷ θεῷ, τὴν λογικὴν λατρείαν ὑμῶν· (Romans 12:1 NA27)
+1 Παρακαλῶ οὖν ὑμᾶς, ἀδελφοί, διὰ τῶν οἰκτιρμῶν τοῦ θεοῦ παραστῆσαι τὰ σώματα ὑμῶν θυσίαν ζῶσαν ἁγίαν εὐάρεστον τῷ θεῷ, τὴν λογικὴν λατρείαν ὑμῶν· Romans 12:1 (NA28)

 Παρακαλῶ here is most often translated as “I beseech…” The power of that is not simply that Paul is imploring the readers of that to listen and obey, but if you carefully read the entire passage, it is incredibly powerful as the Holy Spirit lays God’s truths on the heart of the believer how we truly grow more mature as Christians.
 In light of the great doctrinal truths leading up to Romans 12:1-2, which is, of course, Romans 1-11, Paul implores the Roman believers to live a life that corresponds to those truths.